-You can humanize your marketing by publishing quality content.
-But if you’re turning into an automated machine, you’re missing the point.
+You can give humanity a marketing edge by publishing quality content.
+But if you're turning into an automated machine, you're missing the point.
 Your marketing needs an edge.
 And an edge can come from your long-term vision.

 But using technology to supplement your vision can often have reverse effects.
 Especially if that technology isn't being managed or measured by a human.

 And even if your tools or technology is being measured by a human, do you question?

 Or do you simply become a cog in the system, trapped inside the systems that you create?

 are you fenced out of your own systems?